 All manuscripts submitted to Journal of Psychiatric and Mental Health Nursing should include:

-Accessible summary: In keeping with the aims and scope of JPMHN authors are now required to include an easy-to-read summary of their papers as part of their submission.
-This is in the spirit of making research findings more accessible to people with mental health problems, including users, carers and voluntary organisations.
+Accessible summary: In keeping with the aims and scope of JPMHN authors are required to include an easy-to-read summary of their papers as part of their submission.
+This is in the spirit of making research findings more accessible to non-academics, including users of mental health services, carers and voluntary organisations.
 It should also make scanning the Journal contents easier for all readers.
 The Accessible Summary should be structured under the following headings, with 1-2 bullet points under each:

 Authors are asked to:

-• Should be less than 250 words in total
+• Limit the summary to less than 250 words in total

 • Express ideas in straightforward language

-• Explaining the importance of the paper's findings for a non-specialist audience.
+• Explain the importance of the paper's findings for a non-specialist audience.

 Please ensure that references in the text exactly match those in the manuscript's reference list.
 If editing sections of text please ensure that any references that are affected are amended accordingly in the reference list.